Protecting those who protect us

 Wildfire Robotics began in 2020 as a small project in our CTO’s garage after multiple devastating wildfire seasons and a growing sense of urgency.

 Our founders were fueled by a desire to solve an urgent real world problem that is only getting worse.
-Wildfires are become more destructive every year, putting our firefighters, communities, and ecosystems at risk.
+Wildfires are becoming more destructive every year, putting our firefighters, communities, and ecosystems at risk.

 Since officially forming the company in 2021, we've conducted pilot demonstrations, supported a prescribed burn, and partnered with wildfire organizations and high-risk communities to test our technology where it's needed most.